servicebinding/runtime/README.md

 - resolve the referenced service resource, looking at it's `.spec.binding.name` for the name of the Secret to bind
 - reflect the discovered `Secret` name onto the `ServiceBinding`'s `.status.binding.name`
 - the `ServiceAvailable` condition is updated on the `ServiceBinding`
-- the references workloads are resolved (either by name or selector)
+- the referenced workloads are resolved (either by name or selector)
 - a `ClusterWorkloadResourceMapping` is resolved for the apiVersion/kind of the workload (or a default value for a PodSpecable workload is used)
 - the resolved `Secret` name is projected into the workload
 - the `Ready` condition is updated on the `ServiceBinding`